Discover it Secured Credit Card Review: Best Card for Bad Credit?

 The 2% rewards on gas purchases make your commute worthwhile knowing that you’re getting a little bit of cash back every time you swipe your card at a gas station.

-The Final Word: An Excellent Card
+The Final Word: Top Card for Consumers with Bad Credit

 We believe that the Discover it Secured Card could be the best credit card on the market today for consumers who have low credit scores.